ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 Override the default test `setUp` function name.

+This option can also be specified at the command prompt as `--setup_name=""`

 ##### `:teardown_name`

 Override the default test `tearDown` function name.

+This option can also be specified at the command prompt as `--teardown_name=""`

 ##### `:test_reset_name`

 Override the default test `resetTest` function name.

+This option can also be specified at the command prompt as `--test_reset_name=""`

 ##### `:test_verify_name`

 Override the default test `verifyTest` function name.

+This option can also be specified at the command prompt as `--test_verify_name=""`

 ##### `:main_name`